cityofaustin/vision-zero/atd-vzd/README.md

 The [TxDOT Crash Record Information System](https://www.txdot.gov/data-maps/crash-reports-records/crash-data-analysis-statistics.html), CRIS, is a statewide, automated database for traffic crashes reports.

-CRIS data accounts for the vast majority of records in the database; the [Vision Zero Editor (VZE)](../atd-vze/README.md) is designed primarily as a tool for editing and enriching data received from CRIS, and the [Vision Zero Viewer (VZV)](../atd-vzv/README.md) is powered entirely by enriched CRIS data.
+CRIS data accounts for the vast majority of records in the database: the [Vision Zero Editor (VZE)](../atd-vze/README.md) is designed primarily as a tool for editing and enriching data received from CRIS, and the [Vision Zero Viewer (VZV)](../atd-vzv/README.md) is powered entirely by enriched CRIS data.

 The CRIS data in our database consists of four record types: